 You can renew your membership or join FCHSM by completing the membership form and sending your check to FCHSM.
 See our Join FCHSM Page.

-2014 Events which celebrated the 313th anniversary of the founding of Detroit!
+2015 Events which celebrate the 314th anniversary of the founding of Detroit!

 Saturday, October 4, 2014 – 11:00 a.m.: The Mount Clemens Public Library: Guillaume Teasdale, PhD. – Anciens Français et Bois-brûlés: Tocqueville and the Vestiges of New France in Michigan.
 Guillaume Teasdale was the co-editor of French and Indians in the Heart of North America 1630 – 1815.
 His PhD. dissertation from York University was titled: French of Orchard Country: Territory, Landscape and Ethnicity in the Detroit River Region, 1680s-1810s.
 Pot luck with French-Canadian food.